 Drainage is the ability of the soil to relieve itself of a saturated condition.
 Saturated soils have all spaces filled with water, making gas exchange very poor.
 Roots don't require as much oxygen as animals but certain species will suffocate if the water stagnates for more than 35 hours.
 (By this time the roots and other soil dwelling organisms have consumed all the oxygen available in the water.
 Both rainwater and unheated tap water are well oxygenated.)
 Chronically saturated soil results in a very shallow root system.
 Root rot diseases are promoted when oxygen levels drop.
-Plants would much rather grow in soils that are moist but not saturated.
+Plants would much rather grow in soils that are oist but not saturated.
 Note that just about any small plant will survive indefinitely with their roots sitting in a bucket of clean water.
 The oxygen circulates freely when the water movement is not impeded by soil particles.
 Poor drainage can be due to:

-- 1. Water applied into the soil faster than it can drain. - 2.
-The soil below is hardpan or bedrock and won't drain at all. - 3.
-There is a sudden change in soil texture in a layer below, resulting in a perched water table.
-(See soil in containers)

-Farmers like soils that have good drainage at least 6' deep.

-Drainage can be improved for extended periods either by:

-- 1. Installing a French drain

-- 2. Digging a dry well

-- 3. Raising the entire bed (most effective when dealing with clay)

-- 4. Breaking up any hard pan.
+Water applied faster than it can infiltrate..

+- The soil below is hardpan or bedrock and won't drain. - There is a sudden change in soil texture in a lower layer, resulting in a perched water - table.
+(See soil in containers) Farmers like soils that have good drainage at least 6' deep.
+Drainage can be improved for extended periods either by: - Installing a French drain Digging a dry well - Raising the entire bed (most effective for clay) - Breaking up any hard pan.